cdurri/Movies/README.md

 # mdb-nav

-This project is a version of a student project used for learning the AngularJS frame work.

 It uses the MoviesDB Api as its basis see http://docs.themoviedb.apiary.io/#

 To clone the application use the usual git clone command from a command tool